craftercms/docs/source/reference/modules/deployer/index.rst

       # The regex path patterns for the metadata ("jacket") files of binary/document files
       metadataPathPatterns:
         - ^/?site/documents/.+\.xml$
-      # The regex path patterns for binary/document files that are store remotely
+      # The regex path patterns for binary/document files that are stored remotely
       remoteBinaryPathPatterns: &remoteBinaryPathPatterns
         # HTTP/HTTPS URLs are only indexed if they contain the protocol (http:// or https://).
 Protocol relative
         # URLs (like //mydoc.pdf) are not supported since the protocol is unknown to the back-end indexer.